christopher-besch/homepage/src/articles/17_forgejo_actions_notification/fogejo_actions_notification.md

 (The Go compiler doesn't enforce this, code reviewers do.)
 Packages in `\modules` could theoretically be used as a library outside of Forgejo.
 Secondly, the `\services` module may access both `\models` and `\modules` but not the `\routers` above.
-Lastly, the `\routers` code may use everything below it.<br />
+Finally, the `\routers` code may use everything below it.<br />
 There are other main directories that we don't care about.
-Furthermore, I've only drawn examples packages, files and structs inside the main directories.
+Furthermore, I've only drawn example packages, files and structs inside the main directories.
 They contain a lot more things; things we'll look at later.
-The `api` package inside `\routers` doesn't actually contain any Go code directly.
+Lastly, the `api` package inside `\routers` doesn't actually contain any Go code directly.
 Instead it is the parent-package of packages like `forgejo.org/services/api/actions/runner`.

+Naturally, we want as little code as possible in the upper layers.
+Code in such layers is a lot harder to reason about.
+After all it has access to so much stuff with so many effects and side-effects.
+This will become important when I talk about the refactoring my feature required.

 ## Forgejo's Observer Pattern
 We've seen how Go packages may include other Go packages.
-There's
+There's one problem with that:

 TODO: cyclic stuff -> solution observer pattern